MORGIN.AI

 Uncensoring Methods · March 2026

-Ablation, Heretic, and Obliteratus are closely related.
-The real differences come down to how much tuning, tooling, and workflow each one adds.
+Abliteration is the recipe; Heretic and Obliteratus are tools built on it.
+The real differences come down to how much tuning, workflow, and instrumentation each adds.

 Where Each Method Acts